ankaAR/bestiario5e/_creatures/giant-toad.md

 ### Acciones

 ***Mordisco.*** Ataque de arma cuerpo a cuerpo: +4 al ataque, alcance 5 pies, un objetivo.
-Impacto: 7 (1d10 + 2) puntos de daño perforante plus 5 (1d10) poison damage, and the target is grappled (escape DC 13).
+Impacto: 7 (1d10 + 2) puntos de daño perforante más 5 (1d10) poison damage, and the target is grappled (escape DC 13).
 Until this grapple ends, the target is restrained, and the toad can't bite another target.

 ***Swallow.*** The toad makes one bite attack against a Medium or smaller target it is grappling.
 If the attack hits, the target is swallowed, and the grapple ends.
 The swallowed target is blinded and restrained, it has total cover against attacks and other effects outside the toad, and it takes 10 (3d6) puntos de daño por ácido at the start of each of the toad's turns.
 The toad can have only one target swallowed at a time.